 The Anarch Revolt

 Iberia was hit hard (perhaps hardest of all) by the twin firestorms of the Inquisition and Anarch Revolt.
 After the final death of his sire, Maldonato was forced to flee Granada.
-Anarchs hungry for the ancilla’s potent vitae tracked his flight and set up what amounted to a dragnet that would have snared its target before he could escape to his intended sanctuary in North Africa.
+Anarchs hungry for the ancilla’s potent vitae tracked his flight and set up what amounted to a dragnet that would have snared its target before he could escape to sanctuary in North Africa.
 Maldonato may well have ended his Requiem diablerized by Anarchs if one of the myrmidons, proto-archons in service to the Camarilla Founders, had not assisted his flight and saved his unlife.
 That myrmidon’s name was Augusto Vidal.

 Bound by a life boon as well as simple gratitude, Maldonato pledged his sword to the nascent Camarilla.
 The two ancillae fought side by side against the Anarchs for many years; in time, Maldonato’s life boon would be well-repaid.
 What began as an alliance of convenience and obligation turned to unshakeable loyalty, and then finally something more.
 The two lovers were appointed archons (then called sheriffs) under then-Justicar Hardestadt when a formal “constabulary organization” and quasi-military force was created in the late 15th century to assist the first justicars in their duties.

 The Moorish ancilla continued to keep abreast of affairs in his homeland.
 In 1491, the Granada War ended with the kingdom of Maldonato’s birth annexed by Castile, officially concluding the almost 800-year Reconquista.
-Although Muslims were still allowed to dwell in the former emirate under their new Catholic sovereigns, two Morisco revolts in 1501 and 1571 did much to turn the increasingly centralized Spanish crown against this remnant of Arab culture.
-In 1609, the Expulsión de los moriscos saw hundreds of thousands of Moriscos forcefully expelled from the Iberian peninsula.
+Although Muslims were still allowed to dwell in the former emirate under their new Catholic sovereigns, two Morisco revolts in 1501 and 1571 did much to turn the Spanish crown against this remnant of Arab culture.
+In 1609, the Expulsión de los moriscos saw hundreds of thousands of Moriscos expelled from the Iberian peninsula.

 The New World

 Maldonato awoke nearly a century later into a world irrevocably transformed.
 The last mass prosecution against Moriscos for crypto-Islamic practices, Vidal told him, took place in Granada in 1727.
-Most of those convicted received relatively light sentences.
-Indigenous Islam and Morisco identity were thereafter considered to have been extinguished in Spain: Maldonato was now the product of a civilization that no longer existed.
+Most of those convicted received light sentences.
+Indigenous Islam and Morisco identity were thereafter considered extinguished in Spain: Maldonato was now the product of a civilization that no longer existed.
 He had truly become an elder.